lecy/Open-Data-for-Nonprofit-Research/README.md

 There are other modules that function more like relational databases.
 The 990 returns contain information about board members or individual grants made by private foundations.
 These sections have a one-to-many relationship (many board members are associated with each nonprofit), and are better built as a separate table that can be linked to a nonprofit through the EIN rather than adding them to the same database because of the structure of the data.

 We need help building out modules!
 If you are interested in data that is not included in the current build, we can share instructions on how to create a new module to add data to the dataset.
 It is a fairly straight-forward process and does not require a lot of programming knowledge, other than definining the variables and writing a data dictionary for the variables that you include.

-Please contact us if you are interested.
+You can [generate the variable list](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Helper_Functions/generateAllXpaths.R) by running this script.
+Building a module requires you to define variables by identifying the different ways they are referenced in the four versions of the 990, the results looking something [like this](https://github.com/lecy/Open-Data-for-Nonprofit-Research/blob/master/Helper_Functions/getBasicInfo.R).

+We welcome any contributions to this project.